iamhriturajsaha/PHONE-PE-PULSE-DATA-ANALYSIS/README.md

 - Extracted nested JSON files for transaction and user data.

 ### 2. 🧱 SQL Database Setup
-Created and populated the following tables in SQLite:
+Created and populated the following tables in SQLite -

 #### Aggregated Tables
 - `aggregated_transaction`